mxochicale/3minutesthesis/rehearsals/media/README.md

 # Procedure
 These are some instructions for the creation of the video:

-* 1. In Audacity, record an audio of the script, amplify it and apply "Noise Reduction" by selecting a noisy signal and then select again "Noise Reduction" and apply.
-Save file as mp3 file
+* 1. In Audacity, record an audio of the script,
+	* apply "Noise Reduction" by selecting a noisy signal and then select again "Noise Reduction" and apply.
+	* amplify the audio with the default value Application (dB) 22.218.
+	* export and save audio as MP3 file

 * 2. In Kdenlive, add clips for image and audio and adjust the size of image.
 	* 2.1 Add Image as Video 1